christensenacademy/christensen-academy/modules/css-basics/challenges/site-remodelling-project.md

 * **Color Theme:** Your site needs a strong, consistant color theme that contributes to a professoinal look and feel.
 * **Research:** You are expected to research and use at least two new css properties that were not coered in this module.
 * **Page Navigation:** The hyperlinks of your site need to have custom styles.
-Use pseudoclasses to to create hover effeccts and custom active and visited style.
+Use pseudoclasses to to create hover effects and custom active and visited style.
 * **100% External CSS:** You must use a single stylesheet for your entire site, which must be at least four pages.
 * **Use `class` and `id` Attributes:** Your site should make intelligent use of `class` and `id` attributes.
 * **Required Properties:**